 The mood you’re looking for is hanayaka (華やか // light, joyful) but that does NOT mean excessive floral prints and bright colors.
 (Look, I don’t write the rules, I’m just trying to help.)

 By the way, this tweed J Crew sheath dress is my personal “go to” outfit!
-I’ve worn it on numerous occasions, including our Shichi-Go-San shrine visit/family photo shoot and again for the start of the year school ceremony.
+I’ve worn it on numerous occasions, including our Omiyamairi and Shichi-Go-San shrine visit/family photo shoot and again for the start of the year school ceremony.

 School interviews, Omiyamairi, Shichi-Go-San & graduation ceremonies: black, navy, or (dark) gray outfit